rokucommunity/brighterscript/README.md

 Type: `Array<string>`

 List of node scripts or npm modules to load during the startup sequence.
 Useful for running things like `ts-node/require`.
 Defaults to `undefined`.

+If a child bsconfig extends from a parent bsconfig, and both bsconfigs specify a `require` field, the child's `require` field will completely overwrite the parent's `require` field.

 #### `allowBrighterScriptInBrightScript`